NON-TRADITIONAL PIPE FOR A NON-TRADITIONAL COLLEGE

 THE RIGHT CHOICE FOR THE JOB

-The San Jacinto College South chilled water upgrades project consists of the installation of 3,500 ft of SDR-11 Aquatherm Blue Pipe®.
-The 6-in, 10-in, 12-in, and 16-in.
-Aquatherm pipe is routed across the college’s courtyard, up and over the roofs of three buildings, and across campus, connecting four valve vaults.
+The San Jacinto College South chilled water upgrades project consists of the installation of 3,500 ft of SDR-11 aquatherm blue®.
+The 6-in, 10-in, 12-in, and 16-in. aquatherm pipe is routed across the college’s courtyard, up and over the roofs of three buildings, and across campus, connecting four valve vaults.
 The first phase of the project includes the installation of 16‐in. piping that will be utilized in the future to tie into the new chilled-water system loop.

 “In addition, although we have a good water treatment provider at the college, there are some facilities that don’t maintain their water as well,” Bradley added.
 “Knowing that the pipe won’t corrode if the pH gets a little bit off adds a level of safety and definitely is a benefit.”